Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ----------------------------------------------------------------------------------
 After install CDH5.10.1 or Apache Hadoop 2.7.3, please do the following configurations for integrating SSM.

+**Warning: This step may lead to `Hadoop not working issue` if it's not configured correctly.
+So, during testing, we don't recommend changing any configurations in Hadoop.** Actually, SSM can work with an existing Hadoop cluster without any configuration change in Hadoop.
+Although in that case SSM cannot collect access count or data temperature from Hadoop, you can still use SSM action to change access count or data temperature.
+For example, you can use `read -file XXX` to change access count or data temperature of file `XXX`.

 ## Apache Hadoop 2.7.3

 ### core-site.xml changes